Derpercoaster/Policies/README.md

 	- If the existing admins agree that the candidate should gain adminhood, then the candidate will be made an administrator of Kind Politics
 	- If the admins still deny the candidate adminhood, the candidate must accept that result.
 The candidate may choose to restart this process again after waiting 1 year from the denial, but no less.

-Any retaliation against members for their votes will result in administrative action, possibly without warning.
+Any retaliation against members for their votes will result in administrative action, with a warning (unless the retaliatory behavior violates any of the community rules).

 ### (iii) Removing problematic administrators

-If an administrator consistently acts against these policies andor abuses their power, they may be removed through either of these processes:
+If an administrator acts against these policies andor abuses their power, their abilities as an administrator will be removed.
+If it is unclear whether they've abused their power, or if they have behaved in an unfair manner, they may be removed through either of these processes:

 1. **Admin Council Decision**
    - At least 66.6% + 1 of all other administrators must agree to the removal
    - The decision must be documented with specific citations of policy violations andor power abuses
-   - The removed admin may not be reinstated for at least 1 year
+   - The removed admin may not be reinstated for at least 1 year (unless it is clear they are unfit as admin)

 2. **Community Vote of No Confidence**
    - Any member may challenge a sitting administrator's position by calling for a vote of no confidence if they can demonstrate pattern evidence of policy violations or abuse